AndreiCostinescu/HMAR_Location/README.md

 - new data
 - reworked how to deal with begin and end situation of sectormap
 - for case of curve we ignore if the curve goes backwards

+[21]
+- 06/04/2017
+- new data
+- added printout analysis
+- new ideas on analysis based on d2l and curve together with slide